 When will the preliminary FIRMs be issued?

-Preliminary FIRMs for Atlantic, Cape May, Cumberland, Essex, Hudson, Middlesex, Monmouth, Ocean, and Salem Counties, New Jersey and New York City are now available.
+Preliminary FIRMs for Atlantic, Bergen, Cape May, Cumberland, Essex, Hudson, Middlesex, Monmouth, Ocean, and Salem Counties, New Jersey and New York City are now available.
 Preliminary FIRMs for other communities in the region will be issued on a rolling basis throughout 2014.

 The preliminary FIRM information will be available both online through the View Preliminary FIRM Data page and the What is My BFE? address lookup tool, in addition to your community’s local map repository (often, the planning or zoning office).
 Preliminary FIRM information can also be viewed and downloaded through FEMA’s Map Service Center, the official online source for preliminary and effective FIRMs.